Framework OND

 Progress is measured through usable deliveries, not only task completion.

-5. Launch, adoption, and evolutionWe prepare production release, initial support, and the foundation for improvements, automation, or additional phases.
+5. Launch, adoption, and evolutionWe prepare the production launch, initial support, and a foundation for future improvements, automation, or additional stages.

 • Launch plan and early support